BlueTot/nvim-config-public/README.md

 npm install -g tree-sitter-cli
 ```

+Lastly, this config uses Tatum, a CLI tool for markdown editing.
+Visit [here](https://github.com/BlueTot/tatum) and follow the instructions to install.

-There may be other dependencies, search online if there are any errors upon starting nvim again.
+There may be other dependencies; search online if there are any errors upon starting nvim again.